QUT Homestay - Further information

 Your host family is there to help you adjust to your new environment and culture, and it's important to communicate with them as much as possible.
 If you need to, carry a dictionary with you.
 Communication is the key to a successful homestay, so please talk to your family as much as possible.

 Eating dinner with your host family is a great way to get to know the family better and to talk about your experiences.
 Interacting with your family and seeing how they act will help you learn about Australian behaviour and customs.

-Please be aware that it is a DHA visa condition that you must attend at least 80 per cent of your class hours even if you are sick.
+Please be aware that it is a Department of Home Affairs visa condition that you must attend at least 80 per cent of your class hours.
 It is important that you get a doctor's certificate if you are away from university because of illness.